moule3053/mck8s/README.md

 ## Pre-requisites

-- A Kubernetes cluster to act as the mck8s `management cluster` (`cluster0`).
+- A Kubernetes cluster to act as the mck8s `management cluster` (named `cluster0`).
 Since mck8s components need access to the Kubernetes control plane, managed Kubernetes offerings such as GKE are not supported at the moment.
 - Few Kubernetes clusters to be managed by the management cluster and on which workloads run.
-We call these `workload clusters` (`cluster1`, `cluster2`, `cluster3`, ...).
+We call these `workload clusters` (named `cluster1`, `cluster2`, `cluster3`, ...).
 We assume that you have administrative access to all these clusters and the Kubernetes `kubeconfig` files of all clusters are available.
 - If traffic routing between clusters is desired, it is recommended to deploy [Cilium Cluster Mesh] on the workload clusters with distinct Pod CIDRs.
 - If proximity-aware placement is desired, [serf] should be deployed on at least one node of each workload cluster.
 - If cloud provisioning and autoscaling ia desired, cloud credentials are required.
 For now, we support OpenStack clusters.